things4u/ESP-1ch-Gateway/README.md

 - Receive downstream message with commands from the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
-- Support for ESP32 and RFM95 on 433 MHz
+- Support for ESP32 and RFM95 on 433 MHz (seems to work now)
+- Display for each node the last time it was seen
 - Use the SPIFFS for storing .css files
 - Look at Class B and C support